CHIP-SPV/chipStar-Spack/README.md

 and module files have been generated for the software you built via this environment, `module load chip-spv`

+Note that you may need to modify your environment to be able to run programs produced using CHIP-SPV and the H4I libraries built using this Spack repository.
+For instance, on some systems, one must load the `intel_compute_runtime` module before being able to run programs that use the Intel Level Zero runtime.

 # TODO

 * Clean up and verify the OpenCL-based environment.